 Rail news release 2012

-Gatineau, Quebec, 25 October 2012 – The Transportation Safety Board of Canada (TSB) today released its investigation report (R11E0008) into the 21 January 2012 derailment of a Canadian National freight train near Fabyan, Alberta.
+Gatineau, Quebec, 09 May 2012 – The Transportation Safety Board of Canada (TSB) today released its final investigation report (R11V0057) into the 2011 derailment of a Canadian Pacific (CP) coal train near Fernie, British Columbia.

 The TSB is an independent agency that investigates marine, pipeline, railway and aviation transportation occurrences.
 Its sole aim is the advancement of transportation safety.
 It is not the function of the Board to assign fault or determine civil or criminal liability.